StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/cold-hot-backup-restore.md

 * A cold backup and restore involves shutting down TheHive and its architecture components to back up all data.
 This method ensures that the data is consistent and intact, but requires downtime.

-* A hot backup and restore allows TheHive to remain running while the backup is taken.
+* A hot backup and restore keeps TheHive running while it takes the backup.
 This reduces downtime but may not guarantee data integrity across all architecture components.

 ## TheHive infrastructure challenges